Trail Etiquette 101: The Basic Rules of Hiking

 What is Trail Etiquette for Dogs?

-Even your pooch isn’t exempt from the rules of the trail!
-Always hike on dog-friendly trails and keep your furry friend on a leash if there are signs that only permit leashed dogs.
-If the dogs are allowed off-leash always keep your dog under control and within a line of sight.
+If dogs are allowed off-leash, always keep your dog under control and within a line of sight.
 When another hiker approaches — dog or dog-less— make sure your dog is under your command (either by leash or voice) and step to the side.
 Be polite and let them know if your dog is friendly or not.

-As a part of the Leave No Trace principles, always clean up after your dogs and keep them on the trail.
-Do not let them bother the wildlife or trample on flora and fauna, and PLEASE don’t leave your poop bags lying around for others to pick up (even if you intend to pick it up on the way out).
+As a part of the Leave No Trace principles, always clean up after your dogs and PLEASE don’t leave your poop bags lying around for others to pick up (even if you intend to pick it up on the way out).
 That is the definition of poor trail etiquette.

->> Read Next: Tips for Backpacking with Your Dog
+Read next: Tips for Backpacking with Your Dog

 Be Friendly to Other Hikers

-It’s important to be friendly and chatty with other passersby you meet on the trail and not just because you’re all having such a great time bagging peaks and taking names.
 The benefit of briefly pausing to say hello and chatting about your plans is for safety reasons.
 Especially if you are on a long day hike, an overnighter or hiking solo, you can learn important info about current trail conditions (or they might fill you in on the best place to camp).
-This could also be the difference between having someone know where you are in case of an emergency or having no one to help direct rescuers at all.

 Should You Bring Your Smartphone on the Trail?